wp-plugins/kw-modern-advertise/Readme.txt

 * multi-partners links (illimited)
 * now automatized (no-code to add if your theme supports wordpress `wp_footer`)
 * priorities displaying (- 1 to 5 +)
+* Option fixed & Resize or scroll for background images
 * conditional tags based to synchronize background images displaying with these conditional tags (is_page, is_category, is_home, is_single)

 If you have some problem to display background img with `is_home` and for your home page, add in your footer.php and before `</body>`: